theobald-software/theobald-software.github.io/content/_en/erpconnect-services/ecs-core/webservice-designer/generic-services.md

 You can define the sort criterion here, that is to say the table field that is used for sorting the result.

 **Custom Function**<br>
 This field contains the name of the custom function module used for the table extraction.
 Supported is the use of custom function Z_XTRACT_IS_TABLE which allows to extract large SAP tables or tables with certain restrictive characteristics.
-More information about the custom function you find [here](../../sap-customizing/custom-function-module-for-table-compression).

 **Use Multibyte Extraktion**